Chink (Isle of Wight)

 Its upper end is at the northern end of clifftop parkland accessed from the Leeson Road (A3055) car park, where there is a Southern Vectis bus route 3 stop.

 The Chink was known in Victorian times as part of the development of the Bonchurch Landslips as a picturesque woodland walk.

 One of several such paths with carved steps connecting the clifftop to the Isle of Wight Undercliff, it follows a joint through the Upper Greensand crags capping the cliffs above the Landslip.
 The path continues down through the Landslip as footpath V65, which joins the coastal path V65A at its foot.

+The Chink survived the disastrous December 2023 landslide, being just to the north of the worst-affected area, but the path through it is now closed as unsafe, as are all other paths through the landslip area that were not completely obliterated.

-A similar rock cleft, the better-known Devil's Chimney, is about 200 yards south.
+A similar rock cleft, the better-known Devil's Chimney, lies about 200 yards south.